lcmonraz/Bionetvisa.github.io/index.md

 We invite to submit your abstract for <b>Talk and/or poster</b> in the topics described above.

-#### <font color="#e60000">The submission deadline is July 6th 2018</font>
+#### <font color="#e60000">The submission deadline is August 10th 2018</font>

-<p>Submitted abstracts will be reviewed by the scientific program committee and notification of acceptance for <b>talk and/or poster</b> will be provided to the corresponding author by July 10th, 2018.
+<p>Submitted abstracts will be reviewed by the scientific program committee and notification of acceptance for <b>talk and/or poster</b> will be provided to the corresponding author by August 12th, 2018.
 </p>

 #### <font color="#e60000">Late abstract submission for posters only is possible till August 9th  2018</font>